IsmaelHG/eBayAutoSearch/README.md

 It will search for new products every X seconds

-To execute this script, just run "python scraper.py config.json" If you are on Windows, you can also download the .exe version on the releases section and run "scraper.exe config.json" on cmd.
+To execute this script, just run "python scraper.py" If you are on Windows, you can also download the .exe version on the releases section and run "scraper.exe".
 You don't need to install python to make it work.

-config.json will be the path for a json file that contains the eBay search url, database file location, sleep time, the telegram bot API Key and the telegram chatid that is going to receive the message.
+When you run the program, it will display a GUI that contains the configuration of the eBay search url, database file location, sleep time, the telegram bot API Key and the telegram chatid that is going to receive the message.
 This two previous parameters are optional so you can just specify them as an empty string ("").
 Check the [example config](example.json) for reference